aysnigdha/MCx_Code_Test/README.md

 # MCx_Code_Test
- This is a developed a prototype login portal code for testing
+ This is a pre-developed prototype login portal code, wrote in javascript also has been testing with jest.